The Geometry of Hidden Modes in Distance-Based Formation Control: Dynamic Implications of Hidden Modes

-\begin{prop}[Shape Recovery Dichotomy] Consider an impulsive input $w(t) = w_0 \delta(t)$ applied at agent $i$.
-The ability of the formation to recover its shape is determined by the alignment between the input vector $w_0$ and the local rotational vector $[v_r]_i$.
-This vector is a defining component of the uncontrollable rotational subspace $\mathcal{R}_i$. \begin{enumerate} \item[(i)] \emph{Perfect Shape Recovery:} \\If the input is orthogonal to the local rotational direction, $\langle [v_r]_i, w_0 \rangle = 0$, then the rotational mode is not excited ($c_r=0$).
+\begin{prop}[Shape Recovery] Consider an impulsive input $w(t) = w_0 \delta(t)$ applied at agent $i$.
+The ability of the formation to recover its shape is determined by the alignment between the input vector $w_0$ and the local rotational vector $[v_r]_i$. \begin{enumerate} \item[(i)] \emph{Perfect Shape Recovery:} \\If the input is orthogonal to the local rotational direction, $\langle [v_r]_i, w_0 \rangle = 0$, then the rotational mode is not excited ($c_r=0$).
 The resulting steady-state motion is a pure translation of the entire framework.
 All inter-agent distances are preserved, and the steady-state edge error is zero.

 \item[(ii)] \emph{Persistent Shape Distortion:} \\If the input has a component along the local rotational direction, $\langle [v_r]_i, w_0 \rangle \neq 0$, then the rotational mode is excited ($c_r \neq 0$).
 The resulting steady-state motion is a combination of translation and rotation, which causes a persistent change in the inter-agent distances and a non-zero steady-state edge error. \end{enumerate} \end{prop}